High Peaks Wilderness DEC Regulations

 Different regions of the Adirondack Park have differing regulations tailored to their specific concerns.
 The New York State Department of Environmental Conservation (NYSDEC) has adopted general rules for camping in the Adirondacks and Catskills.

 The Adirondack High Peaks Wilderness Area (HPWA) is the most heavily used and regulated region of the Adirondack Park.
-Effective January 1, 2020 the DEC will be enacting a revised list of regulations for this region, which includes rezoning to account for newly acquired lands.
-These new rules will be underlined below.
+Effective January 1, 2021 the DEC will be enacting a revised list of regulations for this region, which includes rezoning to account for newly acquired lands.
 The HPWA is split into two sections: the Central (formerly Eastern) and Outer (formerly Western) Zones.

 - Overnight group size is limited to a maximum of eight people in both Central and Outer Zones.